Updated: Jan 18

 Mucor is commonly found in damp fibrous materials like carpets.
 Because of this, make sure to check for mold around AC units.
 Most species of mucor are unable to infect humans because of their inability to grow in climates near body temperature.

-Mold Testing and Mold Remediation in Fresno California
+Mold Testing and Mold Remediation in Santa Clara, California

 No matter what type of mold you have, we’ll take care of it.
 Black mold in your home or office?
 Don’t worry!
 Call My Pure Environment for your free consultation.
 We’ll take an air quality sample and determine how best to treat your mold problem.
 Give us a call today!